 Machines are increasingly doing “intelligent” things: Facebook recognizes faces in photos, Siri understands voices, and Google translates websites.
 The fundamental insight behind these breakthroughs is as much statis- tical as computational.
 Face recognition algorithms, for example, use a large dataset of photos labeled as having a face or not to estimate a function f(x) that predicts the presence y of a face from pixels x.
 This similarity to econometrics raises questions: How do these new empirical tools fit with what we know?
 As empirical economists, how can we use them?
 We present a way of thinking about machine learning that clarifies its place in the econometric toolbox.
 Machine learning not only provides new tools, it solves a specific problem.
 Machine learning revolves around prediction on new sample points from the same distribution, while many economic applications revolve around parameter estimation and counterfactual prognosis.
 So applying machine learning to economics requires finding relevant prediction tasks.

-Nearest-neighbor matching (Cochran, 1953; Rubin, 1973) is a popular nonparametric tool to create balance between treatment and control groups in observational studies.
-As a preprocessing step before regression analysis, matching reduces the dependence on parametric modeling assumptions (Ho et al., 2007).
-Moreover, matching followed by regression allows estimation of elaborate models that are useful to describe heterogeneity in treatment effects.
-In current empirical practice, however, the matching step is often ignored for the estimation of standard errors and confidence intervals.
-That is, to do inference, researchers proceed as if matching did not take place.
-In this article, we show that ignoring the matching first step produces valid standard errors if matching is done without replacement and if the regression model is correctly specified relative to the population regression function of the outcome variable on the treatment variable and all the covariates used for matching.
+Nearest-neighbor matching is a popular nonparametric tool to create balance between treatment and control groups in observational studies.
+As a preprocessing step before regression, matching reduces the dependence on parametric modeling assumptions.
+In current empirical practice, however, the matching step is often ignored in the calculation of standard errors and confidence intervals.
+In this article, we show that ignoring the matching step results in asymptotically valid standard errors if matching is done without replacement and the regression model is correctly specified relative to the population regression function of the outcome variable on the treatment variable and all the covariates used for matching.
 However, standard errors that ignore the matching step are not valid if matching is conducted with replacement or, more crucially, if the second step regression model is misspecified in the sense indicated above.
-We show that two easily implementable alternatives, (i) clustering the standard errors at the level of the matches, or (ii) a nonparametric block bootstrap procedure, produce approximations to the distribution of the post-matching estimator that are robust to misspecification, provided that matching is done without replacement.
-These results allow robust inference for post-matching methods that use regression in the second step.
+Moreover, correct specification of the regression model is not required for consistent estimation of treatment effects with matched data.
+We show that two easily implementable alternatives produce approximations to the distribution of the post-matching estimator that are robust to misspecification.
 A simulation study and an empirical example demonstrate the empirical relevance of our results.

 Econometric analysis typically focuses on the statistical properties of fixed estimators and ignores researcher choices.
 In this article, I approach the analysis of experimental data as a mechanism-design problem that acknowledges that researchers choose between estimators, sometimes based on the data and often according to their own preferences.
 Specifically, I focus on covariate adjustments, which can increase the precision of a treatment-effect estimate, but open the door to bias when researchers engage in specification searches.
 First, I establish that unbiasedness is a requirement on the estimation of the average treatment effect that aligns researchers’ preferences with the minimization of the mean-squared error relative to the truth, and that fixing the bias can yield an optimal restriction in a minimax sense.
 Second, I provide a constructive characterization of all treatment-effect estimators with fixed bias as sample-splitting procedures.
 Third, I show how these results imply flexible pre-analysis plans for randomized experiments that include beneficial specification searches and offer an opportunity to leverage machine learning.